Skpow1234/PeerVault/README.md

 ## Windows Defender Setup

 If you're developing on Windows, you may encounter Windows Defender popups when running the application or tests.
 This is because Go applications that create network connections and access the file system are often flagged as potentially suspicious.

+**⚠️ Security Note**: The trust script adds Windows Defender exclusions for the project folder.
+This is necessary for development but should only be used in trusted environments.
+Never run this on production systems or with untrusted code.

 ### Quick Fix (Recommended)